Joanna Cassidy

-Joanna Cassidy (born Joanna Virginia Caskey; August 2, 1945) is an American actress and former model.
+Joanna Cassidy (born Joanna Virginia Caskey) is an American actress and former model.
 She began working as a model in the 1960s and made her professional acting debut in 1973, appearing in the thriller films The Laughing Policeman and The Outfit.
 She later starred in the films Bank Shot (1974) and The Late Show (1977), the short-lived television series The Roller Girls (1978), and 240-Robert (1979).
-In 1982, she played replicant Zhora Salome in the science fiction film Blade Runner.
+In 1982, she played replicant Zhora Salome in the science-fiction film Blade Runner.

-Cassidy starred in the political thriller film Under Fire (1983), winning a Sant Jordi Award for Best Actress in a Foreign Language Film, as well as receiving a nomination for the National Society of Film Critics Award for Best Actress.
+Cassidy starred in the political thriller film Under Fire (1983), winning a Sant Jordi Award for Best Actress in a Foreign Language Film and received a nomination for the National Society of Film Critics Award for Best Actress.
 From 1983 to 1984, she starred opposite Dabney Coleman in the NBC comedy series Buffalo Bill, for which she received a Golden Globe Award and was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
 She later starred in films The Fourth Protocol (1987), Who Framed Roger Rabbit (1988) for which she received a Saturn Award nomination, The Package (1989), Where the Heart Is (1990), Don't Tell Mom the Babysitter's Dead (1991), Vampire in Brooklyn (1995), and Ghosts of Mars (2001).

-Cassidy also starred in a number of made-for-television movies and miniseries, including Hollywood Wives (1983), Invitation to Hell (1984), Barbarians at the Gate (1993) and The Tommyknockers (1993).
-From 2001 to 2005, she played Margaret Chenowith on the HBO drama series Six Feet Under for which she received both Primetime Emmy Award and Screen Actors Guild Award nominations for her supporting turn on the hit series.
-From 2011 to 2013, she played Joan Hunt on the ABC series Body of Proof, and from 2010 to 2013 starred in the HBO Canada comedy series Call Me Fitz for which she won two Canadian Screen Awards, as well as a nomination for a Gemini Award.
+Cassidy also starred in a number of made-for-television movies and miniseries, including Hollywood Wives (1983), Invitation to Hell (1984), Barbarians at the Gate (1993), and The Tommyknockers (1993).
+From 2001 to 2005, she played Margaret Chenowith on the HBO drama series Six Feet Under, for which she received both Primetime Emmy Award and Screen Actors Guild Award nominations for her supporting turn on the hit series.
+From 2011 to 2013, she played Joan Hunt on the ABC series Body of Proof, and from 2010 to 2013 starred in the HBO Canada comedy series Call Me Fitz, for which she won two Canadian Screen Awards, as well as a nomination for a Gemini Award.

 Biography

 Cassidy was born Joanna Virginia Caskey in Camden, New Jersey, across the Delaware River from Philadelphia, the daughter of Virginia and Joe Caskey.
 She was raised in Haddonfield, and attended Haddonfield Memorial High School, and has described herself as being "a rowdy kid" there.
 She is known for her infectious, howling laugh which can be heard in the film The Laughing Policeman and on her appearances on The Tonight Show Starring Johnny Carson.

 Cassidy majored in art at Syracuse University.
 During her time there, she married Kennard C. Kobrin in 1963, a doctor in residency, and found work as a fashion model.
-They moved to San Francisco, where her husband set up a psychiatric practice while Cassidy continued modeling.
+They moved to San Francisco, where her husband set up a psychiatric practice, while Cassidy continued modeling.
 They had a son and a daughter together.
 In 1968, she landed a bit part in the thriller film Bullitt.

-In June 2025, it was reported that she is in a relationship with her former co-star Suzanne Somers' widower, Alan Hamel.
+In June 2025, she reportedly is in a relationship with her former co-star Suzanne Somers' widower, Alan Hamel.